scottstilson/forgive/README.md

 # forgive *transitive verb*

 **1 a :** dismiss as impetus to retaliation and resentment<br>
-**1 b :** dismiss as impetus to alienation or reduction and standing
+**1 b :** dismiss as impetus to alienation or reduction in standing
 > _“forgive us our trespasses…”; forgive an insult_

 **2 a :** dismiss wrongs committed by (someone) as impetus to retaliation and resentment<br>